 Social Anxiety: Easing the Weight of Being Seen

-That’s social anxiety.
-And even if no one around you seems to struggle with it, many people do.
+That is social anxiety.
+Even if no one around you seems to struggle with it, many people do.
 It just doesn’t always show on the outside.

-Back then, being accepted by the group meant protection.
+In early human history, belonging to the group meant protection.
 Rejection could lead to isolation, which was dangerous.
-So our nervous systems learned to treat social threats seriously.
+Our nervous systems learned to treat social threats seriously.

 What Social Anxiety Feels Like

-• Rehearsing what you'll say, again and again
+• Rehearsing what you will say, again and again

 • Overanalysing everything afterwards: “Did I sound strange?”
 “Were they judging me?”

-• Avoiding things you actually want to do because it just feels too much
+• Avoiding things you want to do because it feels too overwhelming

 • Feeling guilty or frustrated for not feeling more confident

-It’s not that you don’t care.
-You care deeply — so deeply it becomes overwhelming.
+It is not that you do not care.
+You care deeply, so deeply it becomes overwhelming.

 The Stress Bucket